wyrmisis/dungeon23/Factions/The Court of Briars.md

     - name: Vessel
       desc: "Can be temporarily inhabited by a wandering soul.
 Destroying it releases the soul."

-attackRoutine: "2x clubbed appendages or by weapon"
+attackRoutine: "2x vine-wrapped fists or by weapon"
 attacks:
-    - name: Clubbed appendages
+    - name: Vine-wrapped fist
       desc: "2d4"
 ```